 An inviting and respectful tone can help students to feel personally connected to the course.

-- Personalize the syllabus with instructor background information that reveals a little about their personality
+- Personalize your syllabus with instructor background information that reveals a little about their personality

-- Include a statement of confidence that all students can succeed in the course
+- Include a statement of confidence that you believe all students can succeed in the course

 - Provide resources for students to seek help